-- Professors Elizabeth Frankenberg (primary appointment: Sanford School of Public Policy) and Duncan Thomas (primary appointment: Department of Economics), along with their team of research associates and Ph.D. research assistants, collaborate on studying the myriad issues related to the 2004 Indian Ocean tsunami.
+- Professors Duncan Thomas and Elizabeth Frankenberg (primary appointment: University of North Carolina Director of the Carolina Population Center), along with a team of research associates and Ph.D. research assistants from the Department of Economics and Sanford School of Public Policy, collaborate on studying the myriad issues related to the 2004 Indian Ocean tsunami.
 Students also have the opportunity to conduct hands-on field work for other grant-funded projects in countries such as Bangladesh, India, and Zambia.

 - Best-selling author and James B. Duke Professor of Psychology and Behavioral Economics Dan Ariely has mentored and hired Duke Economics Ph.D. students.

 - Research Professor Gale Boyd (primary appointment: Social Sciences Research Institute) typically hires anywhere from one to three Duke Economics Ph.D. students to assist with his environmental economics research.
 As director of the Triangle Research Data Center (TRDC), he – and by extension, his research assistants – has access to confidential U.S. Census data.
 The TRDC is one of just 19 locations in the country where research on this data can be conducted.